 Since 2021 urea prices decoupled from the Chinese cost floor logic and the market moved to become more demand driven as food prices started to increase.
-In late 2021 and into 2022 the EU energy crisis led to curtailments of production in Europe and has pushed prices up and led to significant price volatility.
+In late 2021 and into 2022 the EU energy crisis led to curtailments of production in Europe and pushed prices up and led to significant price volatility.
+Declining gas prices towards the end of 2022 combined with significant capacity additions led to a decline in urea prices from 2022 to 2023.
+2024 pricing close to 2023 on average.